 The Olympus M.ZUIKO 17mm F1.8 is a small, fast-aperture, prime lens for Micro Four Thirds.
 And as a prime lens, the Olympus 17mm’s angle of view is locked in at approximately 65 degrees, similar to that of a 35mm lens on a full-frame camera.

 As a result, the Olympus 17mm F1.8 is a very suitable lens for everyday photography and a traditional favorite for journalistic and street photography.
 In other words, the Olympus 17mm is a good choice for capturing scenes, group photos, and environmental portraits.
 Read What is Focal Length in Photography.

-At the heart of the Olympus 17mm F1.8 is a large F1.8 aperture capable of capturing more than eight times as much light than your typical F5.6 kit lens.
-Thus, the Olympus 17mm is ideal for taking noise-free photos in dimly-lit environments.
+At the heart of the Olympus 17mm F1.8 is a large F1.8 aperture capable of capturing more than eight times as much light as your typical F5.6 kit lens.
+Thus, the Olympus 17mm is ideal for taking noise-free photos in dimly lit environments.

 Another benefit of the larger F1.8 aperture is background blur.
 While the Olympus’s 17mm focal length is much too short to blur your subject’s background to oblivion, you’ll still be able to get some subject-background separation.
 Read What is Aperture in Photography.

 The tiny Olympus 17mm F1.8 feels exceptionally solid and well-built with a mixed plastic and metal construction.
 However, unlike many other more expensive Olympus and OM System lenses, the Olympus 17mm F1.8 is not weather-proofed.

 One thing I like about the Olympus 17mm is its manual focus clutch.
 By pulling the focus ring towards the camera, the lens will reveal a focus scale and switch to manual focus mode.
 This is the optimum AF-MF solution as it places focus control right under your finger and thumb instead of hunting for a switch or digging through your camera’s menus.